ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Packaging

-- We now package the ruby bindings, ruby plugin and the gitresolver plugin. _(Robert Sowula)_
+- We now package the Ruby bindings, ruby plugin and the gitresolver plugin. _(Robert Sowula)_
 - We added Fedora 34 packages. _(Mihael Pranjić)_
 - We added Debian Bullseye packages. _(Robert Sowula)_